 Being overweight isn’t a cosmetic problem.
 Excess fat raises your risk for many serious health problems including cardiovascular disease, metabolic syndrome and some cancers.
 Too much fat is reducing your lifespan, increasing your chance of chronic disability and premature death.

 You don’t have to be obese to experience the effects of excess fat.
-Even those who are slightly overweight has an increased risk of suffering from some of the following health complications.
+Even those who are slightly overweight have an increased risk of suffering from some of the following health complications.

 Top health problems caused by excess fat: